-13.1 Our school will work within the statutory guidance, Supporting Pupils at School with Medical Conditions - (DfEApril 2014).
+13.1.
+Our school will work within the statutory guidance, Supporting Pupils at School with Medical Conditions - (DfEApril 2014).
 We will comply with the duties specified under the Equality Act 2010.
 We recognise that provisions relating to disability must be treated favourably and that our school is expected to make reasonable adjustments in order to accommodate children/young people who are disabled or have medical conditions.
 (See the school's policy on "Supporting children at school with medical conditions".)

-14.TRANSITION ARRANGEMENTS
+14. TRANSITION ARRANGEMENTS

-14.1 Our school is committed to ensuring transition is highly effective for our children/young people with SEN.

-14.2 Staff will discuss these arrangements with parents / carers and agree the information that should be passed to the next class teacher and/or phase of education or school.

-14.3 Prior to starting, there is close liaison between the staff from the first schools and middle schools, including SENco, Year group lead and Safeguarding lead.
-The SENCO and DSL attend transition reviews.
-We liaise with the middle schools and sets up transition groups who get additional time to get used to the forthcoming change.
-These students will have extra visits to school.
-There are additional parents' meeting and individual meetings with the SEN team at the middle school.

-14.4 During their time with us, children/young people with EHC Plans are supported to think about their long-term goals and they will have annual Person Centred Reviews with their parents / carers.
+- 14.1.
+Our school is committed to ensuring transition is highly effective for our children/young people with SEN. - 14.2.
+Staff will discuss these arrangements with parents / carers and agree the information that should be passed to the next phase of education. - 14.3.
+Prior to starting, there is close liaison between the First schools and the middle schools, this includes extra conversations between SENCOs and Safeguarding leads.
+The SENCO from the middle school will be invite to attend transition reviews for any pupils with an EHCP that is transferring to them within the next year.
+These students will have extra visits to school and there are additional parents' meeting and individual meetings with the SEN team. - 14.4.
+During their time with us, children/young people with EHC Plans are supported to think about their long-term goals and they will have annual Person Centred Reviews with their parents / carers.
 These help school staff and people at home to think about the 'whole person' and what we need to do to help them get to the next stage in their lives.
 This process is usually an empowering experience as it gives a degree of control that can sometimes be missing in the life of a child/young person with additional needs.

-15.TRAINING AND RESOURCES
+15. TRAINING AND RESOURCES

-15.1 Training needs are identified through a process of analysis of need of both staff and children/young people as and when required.

-15.2 The SENCO has weekly NCT to conduct meetings with other professional, parents and teachers in order to identify areas of need regarding training as well as monitoring the progress of children/young people with SEND.

-15.3 The SENCO will provide information on specific needs for new staff and teachers who are training.

-15.4 The SENCO also maintains up-to-date knowledge by training with other schools in Dorset through the Inclusion Briefing Network, through the Dorchester Area Schools Pyramid (DASP) and via membership of the National Association of Special Education Needs.
+- 15.1.
+Training needs are identified through a process of analysis of need of both staff and children/young people as and when required. - 15.2.
+The SENCO has weekly non-contact time to conduct meetings with external professionals, parents and teachers in order to identify areas of need regarding training as well as monitoring the progress of pupils with SEND. - 15.3.
+The SENCO will provide information on specific needs for new staff and teachers who are training. - 15.4.
+The SENCO also maintains up-to-date knowledge by training with other schools in Dorset through the Inclusion Briefing Network, through the Dorchester Area Schools Pyramid (DASP) and via membership of the National Association of Special Education

+Needs.

-15.5 Additional training is also be arranged to support specific medical needs and will be arranged in conjunction with medical professionals, if required.
+15.5.
+Additional training is also be arranged to support specific medical needs and will be arranged in conjunction with medical professionals.

-16.SEN INFORMATION
+16. SEN INFORMATION

-16.1 Our school presents SEN information in three ways:

-- i. by information placed on the school website which can be found on the main school website; - by following the link to the local authority's Local Offer website www.dorsetforyou.com/local-offer; - iii. through information contained in this policy which is also published on the school website.

-16.2 All information can be provided in hard copy and in other formats upon request.
+- 16.1.
+Our school presents SEN information in three ways: - by information placed on the school website which can be found on the main school website; - by following the link to the local authority's Local Offer website; - through information contained in this policy which is also published on the school website. - 16.2.
+All information can be provided in hard copy and in other formats upon request.

-17.ACCESSIBILITY
+17. ACCESSIBILITY

-17.1 Our school publishes its Accessibility Plan on the school website.
+17.1.
+Our school publishes its Accessibility Plan on the school website.
 Further information about our school's accessibility can be found on the local authority's Local Offer website; this can be found at www.dorsetforyou.com/local-offer.

-18.COMPLAINTS
+18. COMPLAINTS